 Nimble’s interface is very easy to use, which is something of an accomplishment given how many tools this platform offers.
 The most notable feature is the dashboard, which gives you a clear overview of everything you need to know about when you first get to work in the morning.
 Your dashboard shows deals in progress and any status updates, upcoming events, new messages, and social media updates from your contacts.
 You can customize all of the information displayed, including marking contacts as ‘important’ to prioritize their updates and messages.

 The rest of Nimble’s tools are segmented into six different tabs, which makes it straightforward to find what you need.
 Better yet, the platform doesn’t require much setup out of the box, so by the end of the 14-day free trial you should have a pretty good sense of what Nimble can do for you.

 Nimble does have a mobile app for iOS and Android, which is a big plus if you have salespeople in the field.
 It’s essentially a mobile version of the web client—the only notable tool added is the ability to scan in business cards.
 It would be nice if Nimble’s mobile app made tools for social media management easier to access, since this is a common on-the-go need.
 But, this is a pretty minor inconvenience.

 Nimble’s support is something of a letdown.
 You can only get customer service via live chat or email, and responses can sometimes take until the next business day.
 On top of that, while the Nimble team holds weekly webinars, there’s surprisingly little documentation about the platform’s features.

 Nimble is a very capable CRM software for companies looking to generate new leads and keep in touch with clients.
-The platform sports an easy to use interface with plenty of integrations and some very advanced lead scraping tools.
-While Nimble isn’t a full-blown project management platform, it’s a great choice for small businesses who want to maximize the value of their communications.
+The platform sports an easy-to-use interface with plenty of integrations and some very advanced lead-scraping tools.
+While Nimble isn’t a full-blown project management platform, it’s a great choice for small businesses that want to maximize the value of their communications.